White House consults experts as it mulls tapping oil reserve

 WASHINGTON Obama administration officials met with a handful of oil market experts on Thursday as the White House considers the merits of another release of emergency oil reserves - potentially one much larger than the last.

-The meeting, originally scheduled for August but delayed by summer vacations, did not center entirely on the Strategic Petroleum Reserve (SPR), according to non-government sources who attended the meeting.
+The meeting, originally scheduled for August but delayed by summer vacations, did not centre entirely on the Strategic Petroleum Reserve (SPR), according to non-government sources who attended the meeting.

 Government officials did not reveal any plans they may be making to tap the SPR, but they did voice concern about tightening U.S. fuel supply and sounded out the experts on how energy prices could behave in the coming few months under different scenarios, sources said.